+Cause:

-Cause: The emulator asserts the FRZ pin when it breaks into the monitor and this in turn "freezes" the Communications Processor.
+The emulator asserts the FRZ pin when it breaks into the monitor and this in turn "freezes" the Communications Processor.
 Based on what type of SCC setup you have, and what type of activity is occurring at the time of the break, you may experience unexpected SCC errors or activity.
-Note that if you are using the background monitor the FRZ is asserted during the entire time the emulator is running in the monitor.
-If you are using the foreground monitor, the FRZ pin is asserted for a short time during transition from your program to the monitor program (approximately not eliminate the time that the FRZ pin is asserted, or avoid setting any breakpoints while debugging SCC functions.
-By using the trace analyzer, you can capture a real-time log of SCC-related bus activity.
+Note that the default emulator configuration selection for the Enable Background Freeze check box in the Hardware Config dialog box causes the FRZ pin to be asserted during the entire time the emulator is running in the monitor.
+This freezes activity of certain processor peripherals and prevents servicing of interrupts.